oVirt/ovirt-site/source/documentation/draft/building-engine-draft.html.md

     $> cd $JBOSS_HOME/bin
     $> ./standalone.sh -b 0.0.0.0

-Ensure that you have write access to `$JBOSS_HOME/standalone/deployments` to which the engine will be deployed.
+Ensure that you have write access to the `$JBOSS_HOME/standalone/deployments` directory, as there is where the engine will be deployed.

 ### Troubleshooting